eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V8.md

 #### Setting up your build environment without Docker

-If you don't want to user Docker, you can still build an OpenJDK V8 with OpenJ9 directly on your Ubuntu system or in a Ubuntu virtual machine.
-Use the output of this command like a recipe card to determine the software dependencies that must be installed on the system, plus a few configuration steps.
+If you don't want to user Docker, you can still build directly on your Ubuntu system or in a Ubuntu virtual machine.
+Use the output of the following command like a recipe card to determine the software dependencies that must be installed on the system, plus a few configuration steps.

 ```
 bash mkdocker.sh --tag=openj9 --dist=ubuntu --version=16.04 --print